s-goldman/Dusty-Evolved-Star-Kit/README.md

 Install Using Python
 -------------------

 Install the package with the command `pip install desk` and then import the module with `import desk`.
 To run the main module run `desk.sed_fitting.main(['name_of_target_1_data.csv'])` or `desk.sed_fitting.main(['name_of_target_1_data.csv', 'name_of_target_2_data.csv'])` for multiple sources.
 This will fit the SEDs using the grid and options specified in config.py file or the config.xxxx dictionary.
-Two results files and an optional output_sed.png figure are automatically created.
+Two results files, a figure of the parameter range, and an optional output_sed.png figure are automatically created.
 To create the figure you can also run `desk.plotting_seds.create_fig()`.

 Command line Use
 ----------------------

-To download on the main Git page or use the command `git clone https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`
+Download on the main Git page (green box at the top of the screen) or use the command `git clone https://github.com/s-goldman/Dusty-Evolved-Star-Kit.git`

-All of the important script files (.py files) can be found in the `desk` subdirectory.
+All of the important command line files (.py files) can be found in the `desk` subdirectory.

-Just add your csv data files you want to fit to the *put_target_data_here* directory, select your options (shown above) within the config.py script, and then use the command `python sed_fitting.py`.
+Just add the csv data files you want to fit to the *put_target_data_here* directory, select your options (shown above) within the config.py script, and then use the command `python sed_fitting.py`.

 <img src="docs/example.png"  width="400" height="500">
+This is an example of the output_sed.png file, where three massive oxygen-rich AGB stars from the LMC have been fit.

 Attribution
 -----------